davidTom1194/Python/README.md

 1. Python's website: https://www.python.org/
 2. Repository: Most if not all linux distros have a repository containing python that can be accessed using the below example commands (more information can be found by accessing the manual/help page for your operating system):
  - For Debian/GNU Linux: $ sudo apt-get install python36
-  - RedHat: $ sudo dnf install python36
+ - RedHat: $ sudo yum install python36

 Occasionally scripts may require dependencies; the easiest way to properly install them is by:
 1. Searching github repositories and clone/download the appropriate .zip for your project.
+This can be done in
+ - a web browser
+ - **or**
-This can be done in a web browser or thru the "git clone ssh://git@github.com/[username]/[repository-name].git	" command.
+ - thru the "git clone ssh://git@github.com/[username]/[repository-name].git" command.
 Once downloaded, import the library and restart your IDE.

 ### Example installation